lukeod/vampiresurvivors-modding/data-manager.md

 STAGESET_FOSCARI         // Foscari stage set
 ```

-**Purpose**: Each stage set defines a collection of stages that form a cohesive adventure experience, typically themed around specific DLC content or character storylines.
+Each stage set defines a collection of stages that form a cohesive adventure experience, themed around specific DLC content or character storylines.

 ### Adventure Stage Data (_allAdventureStagesJson)

-**Purpose**: Adventure mode-specific stage configurations that differ from regular stages.
+Adventure mode-specific stage configurations that differ from regular stages.

 **Access**: Via JSON only (no direct converted access method found)

-**Relationship**: Works with `_allStageSetJson` to define complete adventure experiences with stage progression, special rules, and unique configurations not available in standard stages.
+Works with `_allStageSetJson` to define complete adventure experiences with stage progression, special rules, and unique configurations not available in standard stages.

 ## DLC Data Storage